PepppermintV/DSGM/README.md

 - Chinese Language Center of Tunghai University, Taiwan

 # Work Experience
-- Research center
+- Research assistant
 - Psychology Service Center

 # Skills
 - Data analysis and visualitation
-- coding
+- Coding
-- good communication skills (English and other foreign language)
+- Good communication skills (English and other foreign language)
-- be able to work both independent and in team
+- Be able to work both independent and in team